 Even though AI technology has been with us for decades, only now can we apply them to business functions, thanks to faster processors and availability of memory for big data.

 Using ML, a system can be trained to predict potential issues and make recommendations to prevent unwanted outcome, to create opportunities and/or to enhance the desired results.
 Thus, unnecessary risk is avoided, resilience is highly increased and potential disasters are predicted and prevented.
-Adexa accomplishes this using metaverse of planning as outlined below.
-Avatars are created to learn and act in order to make higher quality decision making in real-time making the supply chain more agile and resilient by removing unnecessary risk.
+Adexa accomplishes this using a digital twin of planning as outlined below.
+Agents are created to learn and act in order to make higher quality decision making in real-time making the supply chain more agile and resilient by removing unnecessary risk.

 Self-Correcting uses past data in order to find trends that are changing the assumed model of the supply chain and constantly corrects original assumptions regarding (say) equipment efficiencies or supplier leadtimes etc. thus producing reliable commit dates and accurate financials for a more resilient supply chain.